What you see: Brown and black streaks or dots in avocado flesh.

 The short answer is oxidation.
 Here’s the more interesting (I think!) long story, which includes a chain of chemical reactions:

-When an avocado is injured, whether it’s bruised from a fall or sliced open with a knife, or being stored in an environment so cold its internal machinery misfires, the affected cells often break open or leak.
+When an avocado is injured, whether it’s bruised from a fall or sliced open with a knife, or being stored in an environment so cold its membranes weaken, the affected cells often break open or leak.
 This causes things normally kept separately (specifically phenolic compounds bundled in vacuoles in the cells and an enzyme, polyphenol oxidase, which is often floating freely in the cell’s cytoplasm) to mix.
 When the phenolic compounds interact with the enzyme and oxygen they produce compounds called quinones, which can be toxic to any invading microbes.
 Those quinones then react with other compounds to form a type of melanin.
-You’re probably familiar with melanin as the pigment that colors our skin and hair–it also can appear in a range of brown and black shades on injured produce like apples, mushrooms, and even shrimp.
+You’re probably familiar with melanin as the pigment that colors our skin and hair–it also can appear in a range of brown and black shades on injured produce like apples, mushrooms, and even on shrimp.

 Can you prevent little brown spots and dark streaks from forming in avocados?